gausma/nodered-contrib-signal-client/README.md

 A previously registered account is selected as sender.
 The recipient's telephone number is configured for receiving the message.

+The "Verbose Logging" checkbox is activated for extended log outputs in the Node-RED log.
+The logs are not  shown in the "Debug messages" sidebar.

 <img src="images/SendNodeConfiguration.png" title="Send node configuration" />

 The message to be sent is transferred in the payload as string when the node is executed.
 A simple flow can look like this: